The official blog of the Lung Institute.

 For many who’ve been diagnosed with chronic obstructive pulmonary disease (COPD) or other lung diseases, the first question can often be “how?”
 For many, the origin of their lung disease will stem from smoking, second-hand smoke or exposure to harmful respiratory conditions.
 For a select few, lung disease can develop without ever picking up a cigarette– the cause of which stems from an acute deficiency of the protein alpha-1 antitrypsin.

-Though this is a technical subject, with your health in mind, the Lung Institute (a Florida-based Stem Cell Clinic) is here to parse through the details of this complex deficiency and give you the information you need to stay healthy.
+Though this is a technical subject, with your health in mind, the Lung Institute (a Florida-based Cellular Clinic) is here to parse through the details of this complex deficiency and give you the information you need to stay healthy.
 But first of all…

 What Is Alpha-1 Antitrypsin Deficiency?